 Research conducted by Roy Morgan has found that the number of Australian adults who eat all or almost all meat-free has risen from 1.7 million people (9.7% of the population) to almost 2.1 million (11.2%) between 2012 and 2016.
 This works out to 1 person deciding to eat less meat or go meat-free every 5 minutes!

 The greatest growth is in New South Wales with a 30% increase in the number of vegetarians, while Tasmania remains the state with the most vegos per capita (12.7%).
 Most of the vegetarians surveyed said they made the switch for their health, but fortunately, eating vegetarian food is also the kinder choice for animals and the planet.

-This great news reflects the exciting shift towards plant-based eating across Australia — with one in four people already eating vegetarian or actively reducing meat.
+This great news reflects the exciting shift towards plant-based eating across Australia — with one in three people already eating vegetarian or actively reducing meat.

 Here's how 400,000 new Aussie vegetarians will help create a kinder world: